 Udemy Funding, Valuation & Revenue

-According to Crunchbase, Udemy has raised a total of $223 million in eight rounds of venture capital funding.
-Udemy was able to garner a pre-money valuation of $2 billion in its latest Series E round (raised in February 2020).
+According to Crunchbase, Udemy has raised a total of $273 million in nine rounds of venture capital funding.
+Udemy was able to garner a valuation of $3.32 billion in its latest Series F round (announced in November 2020).

 Udemy, like any startup in growth mode, does not share any revenue metrics with the public.
 Due to ongoing expansions into new markets as well as spending on product development and new hires, it can be assumed that the company remains unprofitable for now.